Starting a new business can be the most rewarding experience of your life.

 But I thought of the wise words of Hillel the Elder, a first-century Jewish scholar, “If not you, then who?
 If not now, when?”

-Hillel’s sage words inspired me to take the plunge.
+Hillel’s sage words inspired me to take the plunge into developing my entrepreneurial characteristics.
 Did I want to sit around and wait for someone else to do it?
 No. Did I want to wait until tomorrow?
 Always!
 But the truth is, there is no better time to launch a business than today.

 If you’re ready to start a business but don’t know where to begin, this guide is for you.

 This guide assumes you have a least a couple of product ideas in the back of your mind that you could capitalize on to start.
 However, if you don’t have any products to sell, check out our post, “The Best Product Ideas to Sell Online.”
 Once you have an idea, it’s time to conduct some research.